 Another muscle twitch, well on its way to becoming a spasm.
 "Fine then.
 Should I just wait here for my sensei?"

-"Oh, sure," he said pleasantly, adopting a smiling veneer.
-It was completely fake, but Sakura took a seat on one of the couches nonetheless.
+"Sure, you could do that, yeah," the guard agreed pleasantly, adopting a smiling veneer.
+It was a fake sort of expression, but Sakura took a seat on one of the couches nonetheless.

-She shrugged off her pack, glad to be rid of it, and rubbed gingerly at her relieved shoulders.
+She shrugged off her pack, glad to be rid of it, and rubbed gingerly at her shoulders and raw collar bones.

-"Must have been a tough trip," the guard said, lips twisted just oddly enough to be somewhat off putting compared to a normal smile.
+"Must have been a tough trip," from her company.
+The guard's lips twisted just oddly enough to be somewhat off-putting compared to a normal smile.

-"It's Deidara, yeah," he supplied easily, full smirk re-emerging.
+"It's Deidara, yeah," he supplied, full smirk re-emerging.

-Sakura snorted and turned away from him to frown out the window.
+Wanting to share a less than friendly gesture, thinking better of it, Sakura snorted and turned away from him to frown out the window.
 The sun was already starting to set and she wondered how much longer she would have to wait for her new team leader to appear.
-Distractedly, she decided to search through her scrolls for a book to read.
+Looking for a distraction, she decided to search through her scrolls for a book to read.

 "Whatcha doin, yeah?"
 Deidara asked, affecting his voice to be more childlike, intending to bother her.
 Sakura continued going through her things, trying to keep everything in order while she located her stored literature.

-"I'm going to find something to read so that I can better ignore you," she replied dismissively.
+"I'm going to find something to read so that I can better ignore you," she replied, dismissing him.

-She sniffed, pretending to be very distracted by the bag she was looking through.
+She sniffed, pretending to be very busy with the bag she was looking through.
 "I was top of my class in school, so yes, I am quite accomplished in that area."